-This takes me to a somewhat delicate issue, and that is about the relationship of Parliament with the Supreme Court.
-Sir, I think it is most unfortunate that a situation is developing where some sort of confrontation is coming between Parliament and the Supreme Court.
-I for one consider that if ever such a confrontation comes, it is the most unfortu-j nate phenomenon that can come about in the history of Parliament or in the history of the Supreme Court.
+This takes me to a somewhat delicate issue, and that is about the relationship of Parliament with the Supreme Court, Sir, I think it is most unfortunate that a situation is developing where some sort of confrontation is coming between Parliament and the Supreme Court, I for one consider that if ever such a confrontation comes, it is the most unfortunate phenomenon that can come about in the history of Parliament or in the history of the Supreme Court.
 Sir, I submit without the slightest reservation that, while we are speaking of anyone who is not here in Parliament, never should we use irresponsible, abusive invective or intemperate language, much more so when we are speaking about the Judges in the High Courts and the Supreme Court.
 And if anyone has used such a language, it is a clear and palpable violation of articles 121 and 211; I have not the least doubt about it.
-But, having said this much, should we be absolutely helpless spectators, pure embellishments and take every beating that might come to us from courts.
+But, having said this much, should we be absolutely helpless spectators, pure embellishments and take every beating might come to us from courts.
 It is impossible to construe article 121 as meaning that Parliament is shut out from completely discussing anything which transpires in the Supreme Court Articles 121 and 211 refer purely to a discussion with respect to the conduct of any Judge.
 We are prohibited from discussing the conduct of any Judge.
-We should not-repeat notever impute any motives to a Judge.
+We should not-repeat not-ever impute any motives to a Judge.
 Nor should we personally criticise Judge.
-But does it mean that we must take the lying down and never discuss beating any proceeding in the court or discuss other matter which is related to a judgment?
-Now in the case of the LIG never before has it happened-I making this statement in the House with the utmost responsibility that where provision there a mandatory regulating prescribing, а certain payment by employer by law in clear terms and such liability as provided in the law is a subejct-mat-ter of challenge by employers but employer has been asked to pay the entire money in the togth of an en actment because the provision is under challenge in a court.
+But does it mean that we must beating lying down and take the never discuss any proceeding in the court or discuss any other matter which is related to a judgment?
+Now in the case of the LIC never before has it happened-I am making this statement in the House with the utresponsibility that most there is a mandatory provision regulating a certain prescribing. payment by employer by law in clear $term_S$ and such liability as provided in the law is a subejct-matter of challenge by employers but employer has been asked to pay the entire money in the toeth of an en actment because the provision is under challenge in a court.
 Now I am not on the question whether the challenge is right or wrong as far as the employer and the employees are concerned, this is a dispute which Mr. Bhupesh Gupta will take up with Mr. Maganbhai Barot.
 I am on a different question.
-And that is about the relationship Parliament and of the Supreme Court.
-In the case of L.I.C. being directed amount demanded by to pay full employees against clear mandate of Parliament to the contrary, what inference are we to draw?
-Are we to consider that this judgment is one which shows due respect that we deserve?
-My submission is that if there is a valid criticism of the Judges, if there is knowledgeable, responsible criticism of a juagment, it must be taken in good grace and no judge must ever think that he is immune from criticism.
+And that is about the relationship of Parliament and Supreme Court, In the case of L.I.C. being directed to pay full amount demanded by employees against clear mandate of Parliament to the contrary, what inference are we to draw?
+Are we to consider that this is judgment one which shows due respect that we deserve?
+My submission is that if there is a valid criticism of the Judges, if there is knowledgeable, responsible criticism of a judgment, it must be taken in good grace and no judge must ever think that he is immune from criticism.
 I want to quote Felix Frankfurter, one of the most eminent of the Jurists in the USA.
-He was the Associate Justice of the Supreme Court, a very eminent man in the legal f.eld.
+He was the Associate Justice of the Supreme Court, a very eminent man in the legal field.
 And what he has to say about the criticism of Judges I quote:

-"Judges as persons or courts as institutions are entitled to no greater immunity from criticislm than other persons or institutions.
+"Judges as persons or courts as institutions are entitled to no greater immunity from criticism than other persons or institutions.
 Judges must be kept mindful of their limitations and their ultimate public responsibility by a vigorous stream of criticism expressed with candor however blunt."